huzefaweb/shell_script_to_deploy_my_django_note_app/README.md

 My Script is designed to automate the deployment of a Django app using Docker, while also handling errors.

-Automating Django App Deployment with Docker Using a Bash Script In this blog, I’ll walk you through automating the deployment of a Django application using a bash script.
+# Automating Django App Deployment with Docker Using a Bash Script
+In this blog, I’ll walk you through automating the deployment of a Django application using a bash script.
 This script will manage cloning the code, installing dependencies, performing required system restarts, and deploying the app in Docker containers.
 The script also includes basic error handling to ensure a smooth deployment process.
 Let’s dive into each section!

-1. Overview of the Script
+# 1. Overview of the Script
 Our bash script follows these steps:

-Clone the Django app repository from GitHub.
+1. Clone the Django app repository from GitHub.

-Install necessary dependencies (Nginx and Docker).
+2. I nstall necessary dependencies (Nginx and Docker).

-Restart services, if needed.
+3. Restart services, if needed.

-Build and deploy the Django app using Docker.
+4. Build and deploy the Django app using Docker.

 The script is modular, breaking tasks into functions that handle specific steps of the deployment.

-2. Cloning the Django App
+# 2. Cloning the Django App
 The first task in our deployment process is to clone the app repository from GitHub.
 This is handled by the code_clone function.

 code_clone() {